FAQ

 Sustainability is an important issue.
 An exploratory study has been carried out on how sustainability – in the broadest sense of the word – can play a role in the preparations, construction, period of operation and even as early as decommissioning of the Einstein Telescope.
 The topic of sustainability thus becomes an important building block for the feasibility study.
 This is one of the topics that will naturally also be reflected in the environmental impact assessment.

-At Nikhef’s request, the (Dutch) Province of Limburg has set rules for wind turbines and excavations.
-Wind turbines in and around the search area for the Einstein Telescope are excluded; excavations are only possible if it is demonstrated that they are not disruptive to the Einstein Telescope.
+At the request of Nikhef, the (Dutch) Province of Limburg has established rules for wind turbines and excavations.
+Wind turbines in and around the search area for the Einstein Telescope are excluded; excavations are only possible if it can be demonstrated that they will not interfere with the Einstein Telescope.

-In the coming years, the complex geology combined with other relevant factors in the Meuse-Rhine Euroregion will be further mapped out in order to determine the optimal location for the Einstein Telescope in this Euroregion.
-It is expected that with this information, the effects of wind turbines can also be better simulated.
-The intention is that this will also provide more insight into how mitigating (protective) measures can be used, aimed at suppressing noise for a properly functioning Einstein Telescope.
-These studies will produce results from 2024 at the earliest.
+In the meantime, the complex geology in combination with other relevant factors in the Meuse-Rhine Euroregion is being further investigated in order to determine the optimal location for the Einstein Telescope in this Euroregion.
+It is expected that this information will also enable better simulation of the effects of wind turbines.
+The aim is to gain a better understanding of how mitigating (protective) measures can be implemented to suppress noise and ensure the proper functioning of the Einstein Telescope.

 Drilling campaign 2024

-These 11 test drillings will take place between March and October 2024 and are part of the feasibility study.
-That study will further investigate over the next two years whether the Einstein Telescope can be built in the border region of Belgium, the Netherlands and Germany.
+Test drillings are part of the feasibility study.
+This study will further investigate whether the Einstein Telescope can be built in the border region of Belgium, the Netherlands and Germany.

-Test drillings will be used to map a geological profile of the subsurface.
-This will provide information on the composition of the subsurface and its stability, among other things.
+Test drilling is used to map a geological profile of the subsoil.
+This provides information about, among other things, the composition of the subsoil and its stability.

-A drilling rig extracts rock samples from the ground to a depth of 250 metres on average.
-The drilling method is similar to removing the core from an apple using an apple corer.
+A drilling rig is used to extract rock samples from the ground to an average depth of 250 to 400 metres.
+The drilling method can be compared to removing the core from an apple with an apple corer.

-The samples (cores) have a length of about 100 centimetres and a diameter of 10-15 centimetres.
-These rods are recorded and then analysed and stored elsewhere.
+The samples (cores) are approximately 100 centimetres long and have a diameter of 10-15 centimetres.
+These rods are registered and then analysed and stored elsewhere.

-The drilling sites are temporary and are comparable in size to the construction site for a house.
-All locations are in the countryside.
-You can find an up-to-date overview of the drilling locations here.
+The drilling locations are temporary and comparable in size to a house construction site.
+All locations are in rural areas.

-Drilling the first few metres may cause some noise in the first few days.
-Once the drill is deeper into the ground, this will no longer be the case.
-Traffic measures are not required, or at most only for a short time, during the bringing and picking up of the drilling rig and other equipment.
+Drilling the first few metres may cause some noise during the first few days.
+Once the drill is deeper in the ground, this will no longer be the case.
+Traffic measures will not be necessary, or will only be necessary for a short time, during the delivery and collection of the drilling rig and other equipment.

-Including setting up and dismantling the temporary site, a drilling operation takes seven weeks on average.
-Of this, actual drilling takes about five weeks.
+Including the setting up and dismantling of the temporary site, drilling takes an average of 10 to 12 weeks.
+Of these, the actual drilling takes about 5-7 weeks.

 The release of nitrogen will be limited as much as possible.
 We will drill both electrically and with a diesel-powered drill.